-If you are moving into a larger place, you might want more furniture.
+If you are moving to a larger place, you might want more furniture.
 In our case, our new home was slightly smaller than our rental, so we didn’t buy any new furniture when we moved in.
 Furniture can be a challenge if you have been living in a partially furnished rental.
 The first apartment we lived in after we married came with a kitchen table and chairs, as well as a TV stand (or an entertainment center).
 When we moved to our next rental, we realized that we needed a table, and possibly something to put the television on (but that could wait).

 Before you move into your new home, consider what you have already, and what will be left behind.
 There is a chance that you will want to buy more furniture items if you aren’t going to have what you are used to.